Marketing management and

 It is people who build products and deliver services — adding value.
 It is people who buy products and engage with providers — benefitting from it

 B2B success begins and ends with the customer.
 Understanding their world — priorities, structure, and process — and mapping actions to each.
-Starting with the end in mind allows marketers to work back from outcomes and deliver meaningful impact for shareholders, colleagues, customers, and partners.
+Starting with the end in mind allows marketers to work back from outcomes and deliver meaningful impact.

 Prioritise an ideal customer profile

-Identify the inflection points in a business' lifecycle that cue when your brand is relevant and sets the theme for the conversation to follow.
-Triage effort towards leads with a 1:1, 1:Few, and 1:Many model and leverage channel partners for added scale.
+Identify the inflection points in a business' lifecycle that cue when your brand is relevant.
+Triage effort towards leads with a 1:1, 1:Few, and 1:Many model.

 Define buying motions

-How does the customer's context dictate their attitudes and priorities toward a decision?
-What is the emotion and information hierarchy to address that will capture interest, demonstrate relevance, and convey capability at each stage?
+How does the customer's context dictate their attitudes toward a decision?
+Address the emotion and information hierarchy to capture interest and demonstrate relevance.

 Needstate duality (and the DMU)

 Respond to personal and commercial drivers that motivate all members of the decision making unit (DMU).
-Coordinate outreach for effective multi-threaded engagement to achieve concensus ahead of sales and renewal decisions.
+Coordinate outreach for effective multi-threaded engagement.

 Decision making units take on different characteristics at each stage of a pursuit.
 Individuals and the roles performed change throughout